medihack/keycuts/README.md

 })
 ```

-But KeyCuts can do more!
-The full documentation, API reference and a demo can be found on the [KeyCuts homepage](https://medihack.github.io/keycuts).
+But `keycuts` can do more!
+The full documentation, API reference and a demo can be found on the [`keycuts` homepage](https://medihack.github.io/keycuts).

 ## Development